ddella/OpenSSL/Certificate Format/PEM-PKCS7.md

 >**Note**: You can use one or more `-certfile` options to specify which certificates to add to the PKCS#7 file.

-They are usually `ASCII` files which can contain server, intermediate and CA certificates.
+PKCS#7 files are usually `ASCII` and can contain server, intermediate and CA certificates.

 ### View PKCS#7 file
 Use this command to view the content of an ECC PKCS#7-encoded **certificate** file: